HewlettPackard/mdc-toolkit/README-Shoveller.md

 ## Description

 **Shoveller** is a scalable, memory-capacity efficient key-value store for very large scale machines (e.g., tens of terabytes or more memory and hundreds of CPU cores).
 Shoveller promotes the use of a concurrent multi-head log-structured memory to attain high performance and resistance to memory fragmentation, together with scalable low-latency synchronization and optimistically concurrent indexing that allow application threads to scale to hundreds of cores.
-A prototype for single node system has been implemented and its effectiveness has been evaluated on a HPE SuperDomeX machine with 240 cores and 12 TiB of DRAM across a wide range of workload patterns.
-The experimental results show that Shoveller can achieve linear scalability of both read- and write-heavy workloads.
-We are planning to extend Shoveller to persistent memory and rack-scale systems with globally accessible Fabric-Attached-Memory (FAM).
+A prototype for single node system has been implemented, and its effectiveness has been evaluated on a HPE SuperDomeX machine with 240 cores and 12 TiB of DRAM across a wide range of workload patterns.

 ## Master Source